fluxionary/minetest-status_effects/API.md

 	fold = function(self, values_by_key)
         -- required. defines how to behave when an effect is coming from zero or more sources.
-        -- if values_by_key is empty, should return the default state. return status_effects.fold.not_blocked(values_by_key)
+        -- if values_by_key is empty, should return the default state.
+        -- see the "folds" section below for some provided fold methods return status_effects.fold.not_blocked(values_by_key)
     end,
     apply = function(self, player, value, old_value)